On our website you`ll find all information about Carnival in Rio de Janeiro.

-You can book your hotel and packages for the 2015 Carnival in Rio de Janeiro and also listen to the Rio Carnival samba songs.
+You can book your hotel for the 2018 Carnival in Rio de Janeiro and listen to the Rio Carnival samba songs.

-Although Carnival (Carnaval in Portuguese) is celebrated in towns and villages throughout Brazil and other Catholic countries, Rio de Janeiro has long been regarded as the Carnival Capital of the World.
-The Rio Carnaval is not only the biggest Carnival, it has also a benchmark against which every other carnival is compared and one of the most interesting artistic events on the Globe.
-Almost everyone has heard of the Rio Carnaval.
+Although Carnival (Carnaval in Portuguese) is celebrated in towns and villages throughout Brazil and other Catholic countries, Rio de Janeiro has long been regarded as the Carnival capital of the world.
+The Rio Carnaval is not only the biggest Carnival, it is also a benchmark against which every other carnival is compared and one of the most interesting artistic events on the globe.
+Almost everyone has heard of Rio Carnaval.
 Foreign visitors to it alone number around 500,000 every year.

 MOUSE OVER THE IMAGE TO SEE THE 360º VIEW OF THE SAMBODROMO

-There are carnival celebrations in virtually every corner of Brazil, the best-known ones taking place in Recife together with the neighboring Olinda (in the North of Brazil) and Salvador.
-But the biggest and most famous carnival is undoubtedly the Carnival in Rio de Janeiro.
+There are carnival celebrations on virtually every corner of Brazil, the best-known ones taking place in Recife together with the neighboring Olinda (in the Northeast of Brazil) and Salvador.
+But the biggest and most famous carnival is undoubtedly Carnival in Rio de Janeiro.

-Read all the details of the 2015 Rio Carnival - calendar, programs, events and venues with recommendations, schedule and ticket details.
+Read all the details of 2018 Rio Carnival - calendar, programs, events and venues with recommendations, schedule and ticket details.

-One of the greatest elements of the Rio Carnival is that it not only provides entertainment for many people around the world but it also gives a chance to learn about the true culture of Brazil.
-Carnival is very important to the Brazilians, it sums up their culture.
+One of the greatest elements of Rio Carnival is that it not only provides entertainment for many people around the world but it also gives a chance to learn about the true culture of Brazil.
+Carnival is very important to the Brazilians, it sums up their way of thinking and way of life.

-It is a euphoric event where people dance, sing, party and have tons of fun.
+It is a euphoric event where people dance, sing, party and have an overdose of fun.
 There are many parties that take place before, during and after Carnival all night and all day.
 It allows someone's true heart to come out and have as much fun as possible.

 Rio Carnival is the result of months of preparation.
 People eagerly anticipate the start of each year's Rio Carnival.
 It begins with the crowning of the Fat King (King Momo), who is presented with a giant silver and gold key by the city's mayor.

-Then it is Carnival all over the place, on the streets and squares, bars, clubs and all other venues, taking over the whole city of Rio and culminating on the Rio Carnival Parade also known as the Samba Parade.
+Then it is Carnival all over the place, in the streets and squares, bars, clubs and all other venues, taking over the whole city of Rio and culminating in the Rio Carnival Parade also known as the Samba Parade.

 One of the most involved groups in Rio Carnival are the poorest neighborhoods, they are called favelas.
 Favelas are shantytowns or slums, in which houses are made of cardboard or other scraps, and they are often without water, electricity and sewage system.
 However, no matter how bad a situation the favelas´ residents are in, they join in the festivities and they actually "make" the Carnival in Rio.
 Carnival really means a lot to them, because for once during the year they get to go out and have as much fun as they can.
 And you will see, they can indeed.